ajarbuckle23/EmployeeAttritionAnalysisAndModeling/README.md

 ## Visualizing

 Before beginning to create a predictive model and analyze the dataset, I first created an interactive Tableau dashboard to visualize its key metrics.
+This both helped me get a general overview of the workforce, as well as inspect specific segments of it more closely because of its filtering options.

 LINK: https://public.tableau.com/app/profile/aj.arbuckle/viz/HRAnalyticsDashboard_16963456456300/Dashboard1

 ## Modeling

-I created a logistic regression model that predicted whether or not an employee would leave the company based on all the information available in the dataset.
-To prepare the data for modeling, I eliminated irrelevant features (employee ID and columns that had the same value for all employees), one-hot encoded non-ordinal categorical features, assigned numerical values to the ordinal categorical features, and scaled other numerical features.
+I then created a logistic regression model that predicted whether or not an employee would leave the company based on all the other information available in the dataset.
+To prepare the data for modeling, I eliminated irrelevant features (employee ID and columns that had the same value for all employees); one-hot encoded non-ordinal categorical features; assigned numerical values to the ordinal categorical features; and scaled other numerical features.
 I then trained the model, calculated performance metrics, analyzed feature importance, and determined which feature coefficients were statistically significant.

 ## Results